estebanspina/fws/readme.md

 With FWSL, we aim for web code to be not only correct but also beautiful, clear, and mathematically sound.

-## Conclusion

-FWSL is not just a language; it is a declaration of principles—a bold commitment to rigor, simplicity, and elegance in web development.
-It is an invitation to rethink how we build the modern web, relying on the proven foundations of functional programming.

 ## Specification

 The complete technical specification, including grammar, type system, semantics, and tooling roadmap, can be found in the [Language Specification](specification.md) file.